-The German term Schaumwein (sparkling wine) was first used by the German poet Wilhelm Hauff (1802-1827) in his novel "Der Mann im Mond" (The Man in the Moon) in 1827 and then first appeared in a dictionary in 1876.
-It is to be understood as a surpassing or collective term for sparkling wines with a certain proportion of carbon dioxide (colloquially often called carbonic acid ).
+The German term sparkling wine was first used by the German poet Wilhelm Hauff (1802-1827) in his novel "The Man in the Moon" in 1827 and then first appeared in a dictionary in 1876.
+It is to be understood as an umbrella term or collective term for sparkling wines with a certain proportion of carbon dioxide (colloquially often called carbonic acid ).
 The higher the proportion and the finer the bubbles, the higher the quality.
-A good quality is characterised by a pronounced, long-lasting sparkling quality with the finest, i.e. tiny Bubbles.
+A good quality is characterised by a pronounced, long-lasting sparkling quality with the finest, i.e. tiny bubbles.
 This can be achieved especially in the classic production method by bottle fermentation with longer yeast storage.

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".Prof.
 Dr. Walter Kutscher

 Lehrgangsleiter Sommelierausbildung WIFI-Wien